FabioMartinazzo/fabio_martinazzo_js_test_b/README.md

 1. Run json-server using that database.
 In a text-based eviroment the command should be: json-server /path/to/appdata.json

-1. Open index.html in any browser.
+1. You'll need a web-server up and running for this version of the code.

+1. Upload the files to a directory inside your web-server and access it from any browser.

 1. For now on, the application should be self explanatory.